sanserg/material-bootcamp/dia-3/dia3-lab-pod.md

 - The container needs a containerPort of 80.
 - Set the command to run `["nginx"]`
 - Pass in the `["-g", "daemon off;", "-q"]` args to run nginx in quiet mode.
-- Create the pod in the " < studentId >" namespace.
+- Create the pod in the " student< studentId >" namespace.

 ### Verification